 Although the scientific literature is very quiet regarding specific essential oil protocols, many people have found the following to be helpful:

 - Apply diluted tea tree oil on the bottoms of feet.
-Proper dilution depends on individual sensitivity: 1 drop of EO per 3-5 drops of carrier oil is a good start for adults.
+Proper dilution depends on individual sensitivity: 2-3 drops each of oregano and tea tree oil per 1 Tablespoon of carrier oil as a good start for adults.
 For children use extra caution, and be sure to use even more carrier oil.

 - Put 1 drop of tea tree + 1 drop of oregano in a gel capsule and consume.
 For people battling a cold, consider taking up two capsules a day.